auberginekenobi/ecdna-quant/README.md

 ## Materials

 To use this module, the following are required:
-- 10X Genomics single-cell ATAC-seq (scATAC-seq) data
+- Single-cell or spatial sequencing data such as that produced by the 10X Genomics single-cell ATAC-seq (scATAC-seq) workflow.
 - Genomic co-ordinates of an ecDNA amplification in your sample.
-We have used [AmpliconArchitect](https://github.com/virajbdeshpande/AmpliconArchitect) to generate these data from bulk WGS.
+We have used [AmpliconArchitect](https://github.com/AmpliconSuite/AmpliconArchitect) to generate these data from bulk WGS.

 ## Installation & Dependencies

 Currently, this module is a bash script with python 3 dependencies.
-Future versions will include a containerized Docker version.
+Compatible with Linux (Ubuntu 16) and Mac OS (M1) operating systems.
+Future versions may include a proper package and containerized Docker version if I ever get around to it.

 Dependencies: